stanleyhuangyc/Freematics/ESPRIT/gps_logger/README.md

-This Arduino sketch is designed for running on [Freematics Esprit](https://freematics.com/products/freematics-esprit/) to log GPS data and provide access for logged data through WiFi and BLE.
+This Arduino sketch is designed for running on [Freematics Esprit](https://freematics.com/products/freematics-esprit/) to log GPS data and provide access for logged data through WiFi.

 Storage
 -------